semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 Webhook notifications are a paid feature in the Semgrep Team tier.

-To receive webhook notifications about Semgrep findings on pull requests and code pushes, visit [Dashboard > Integrations](https://semgrep.dev/manage/integrations) and select 'Add integration' or 'Setup First Integration,' and then choose 'Webhook'.
+To receive webhook notifications on pull requests and code pushes, visit [Dashboard > Integrations](https://semgrep.dev/manage/integrations) and select 'Add integration' or 'Setup First Integration,' and then choose 'Webhook'.
 Enter a target URL, give the notification channel a name of your choosing, and then click 'Save'.

+#### Findings

 The URL will receive a POST request for each new finding.
 If one scan returns eight findings, eight separate requests will be sent.
-The body of the payload will be a JSON object that looks like this:

 ```json
 {